fohte/beat-release-counter/README.md

 bun run dev
 ```

-and open the browser ande navigate to `https://localhost:3000`.
+and open the browser and navigate to `https://localhost:3000`.
 (Note: Use HTTPS to ensure a secure context, which is required for the Gamepad API)

 ## Current Tasks